mattcristal/zeno/content/blog/europython_2023.md

 ![banksy](/images/europython_2023/banksy.jpeg)

-Another surprise was also the **medovik** being served as dessert at the conference.
+Another surprise was also the **medovik** being served as dessert at the conference and in most places around Prague.
 A sophisticated sweet which existence I ignored until a week weeks before.

 ![medovik](/images/europython_2023/medovik.jpg)

-But something that Netlify reminded me again today 🍰
+But something that Netlify reminded me again today of 🍰

 ![netlify](/images/europython_2023/medovik_netlify_deployment.png)